gidon429/Freestyle-project/Planning.md

 ### Python Package Requirements

-The application will need the JSON application to parse the API output
+The application will need the JSON application to parse the API output.
+It will also need the random module to select options from the API data.
+The pytest module may also be used for testing purposes.

 ### Hardware Requirements